wintercms/docs/setup/configuration.md

 # App Configuration

-All of the configuration files for Winter are stored in the `config/` directory.
+All of the configuration files for Winter are stored in the `config` directory.
 Options are usually documented in the configuration files directly, so it is recommended to look through the files to become familiar with the available options.

 ## Web server configuration

 Winter has basic configuration that should be applied to your webserver.
-Common webservers and their configuration can be found below.
+Common webservers and their configurations can be found below.

 ### Apache configuration

-If your webserver is running Apache there are some extra system requirements:
+If your webserver is running Apache, there are some extra configuration requirements.

-1. `mod_rewrite` should be installed
+1. `mod_rewrite` should be enabled.
-1. `AllowOverride` option should be switched on
+1. `AllowOverride` option should be set to `All`.

-In some cases you may need to uncomment this line in the `.htaccess` file:
+In some cases you may need to uncomment this line in the `.htaccess` file of your Winter installation.

 ```apacheconf
 ##